Geng (dish)

 Gēng (羹 (gēng, keⁿ / kiⁿ, keng1)) is type of thick or clear soup found in Chinese cuisine.
 Its thickening agent is usually starch which makes the soup translucent and smooth.
 Many soups can be cooked in this way, such as expensive shark fin soup, Madame Song's fish soup (宋嫂魚羹), and corn soup.

 History

-Geng dishes have been important in Chinese cuisine since early dynastic China, during or prior to the Shang Dynasty (1600 BC -1046 BC).
+Geng dishes have been important in Chinese cuisine since early dynastic China, during or prior to the Shang dynasty (1600–1046 BC).
 In the past, the term "geng" was used to refer to any cooked soup or stew, with households serving it daily and for festive events.